safakan/LLM-Flashcards-FastAPI/README.md

 ## 1.3 Understanding the Codebase
-The app runs from the single file main.py in the root directory, the rest in the diagram below are sub-directories of the repository.
-Modularized codebase aims to provide clear links within the application.
-Read the each section below to understand it in depth.
+The application is primarily driven by main.py located in the root directory.
+The diagram below illustrates the repository's sub-directory structure.
+The modularized codebase is designed for clarity and ease of navigation.
+For a detailed understanding, please refer to the descriptions of each section below.

 ![Codebase](docs/images/understanding_codebase.png)

-###  root (directory)
+### Root Directory (APP)
-- main.py, readme.md, requirements.txt, test.db, LICENSE, git and docker files
+The root directory contains essential files for the application's operation:
-- ./main.py (app)
+- `main.py`: The entry point of the application.
+It performs several critical functions:
- - Runs the app itself.
+  - Initializes and loads environment variables.
-  - The environment variables are loaded.
+  - Prepares the database schema before the application starts serving requests.
-  - Ensures the database schema is prepared before the application starts serving requests.
+  - Incorporates all routes and endpoints from `routes/web.py`.
-  - Adds all the routes and endpoints defined in routes(web.py) to the main application.
+  - Mounts a directory to serve static files.
-  - Mounts a directory to serve static files in a FastAPI application
+- `readme.md`: Provides an overview and documentation for the project.

-### templates (directory)
+- `requirements.txt`: Lists all the Python dependencies.
-- Has the template html templates to be served e.g index.html
+- `test.db`: A sample database file used for testing.

-### static (directory)
+- `LICENSE`: The license file for the project.
-- Has two sub-directories to handle static file serving
+- Various configuration files for Git and Docker.

- - js - has independent javascript modules to be used.
+### Templates Directory
- - styles - has independent css modules for styling.
+- Contains HTML templates used by the application, such as `index.html`.

-### routes (directory)
+### Static Directory
-- Main place to handle endpoints.
-Currently there's only a single file:
+- Manages static assets, divided into two sub-directories:
- - web.py has the router set up with all endpoints and the jinja templates
+  - `js/`: Contains independent JavaScript modules.

-### database (directory)
+  - `styles/`: Houses CSS modules for styling.

-- database/models.py
+### Routes Directory
- - contains all the data models
+- Central location for handling API endpoints:

-- database/database.py
+  - `web.py`: Sets up the router with all endpoints and integrates Jinja templates.

- - connection to the database
+### Database Directory

-- database/query_database.py
+- Manages database interactions and models:
- - Database Query CLI Tool to query the database.
+  - `models.py`: Defines data models.
-  - python .\query_database.py --query "Select * from users"
+  - `database.py`: Handles the database connection.
-  - python .\query_database.py --file .\query.sql
+  - `query_database.py`: A Database Query CLI Tool for querying the database.

-### auth (directory)
+    - Usage: `python .\query_database.py --query "Select * from users"`
-- auth/authentication.py
+    - Or: `python .\query_database.py --file .\query.sql`

- - Handles password and user verification / hashing
+### Auth Directory

-### chains (directory)
+- `authentication.py`: Manages user authentication, including password hashing and verification.

-- chains/create_deck_from_input.py
+### Chains Directory
- - Handles LLM chain to generate a deck from a text input in JSON format to be processed later on.
+- `create_deck_from_input.py`: Utilizes LLM chains to generate flashcard decks from text inputs, converting them into a JSON format for processing.

-### objects (directory)
+### Objects Directory
-- A directory to store abstract objects that will have complex utilities in the app.
+- Stores abstract objects with complex utilities for the application:
- - currently there's only active_deck.py
+  - Currently includes `active_deck.py`.

-### docs (directory)
+### Docs Directory
-- Anything related to documentation will be stored here.
+- A dedicated space for all documentation-related materials.